byrobingames/applovin/README.md

 **GDPR Compliance** <br/>
 Under Privacy Settings in your Appovin Dashboard you can enable GDPR Compliance for EU.

+Set Consent and Age Restricted programmatically See documantation and block section.

 ## How to Install